daniboii201/Differential-Mobile-Robot/README.md

 # Mobile Differential Robot
 Welcome to the repository for my capstone project, successfully completed as part of my studies in the Technologies of Automation & Control class during my Bachelor's in Mechanical Engineering program.

-This project focuses on the development and testing of a mobile differential robot designed for autonomous navigation.
-The repository includes Arduino code iterations for encoder testing, Bluetooth integration, motor speed control, open-loop and PID lambda control, fine-tuning, and a comprehensive final test.
+This project centers around the development and testing of a mobile differential robot.
+While initially designed for autonomous navigation, the current implementation involves control solely through Arduino's serial monitor.

 ## Overview
 This project is inspired by Edison Sásig's Udemy Course titled "Mobile differential robot: Autonomous Navigation."
 I utilized the theoretical knowledge gained from the course to implement the project, following step-by-step instructions provided by the instructor.